vatpac-technology/sops/docs/aerodromes/classc/Essendon.md

 | South West | WES   | MVC | DCT |
 | North West | [Sunbury Corridor](#sunbury-corridor) | DCT | DCT |

+## Helicopter Operations
+Essendon has multiple helipads spread over the airfield with 2 of the major ones being located at Emergency Apron or on taxiway **J**.

 ## Runway Modes
 ### Preferred Runway Modes
 Runway selection at Essendon requires consideration of winds, the runway mode in use at YMML, and local noise abatement procedures.